-Constantinos was admitted to the Cyprus Bar in 1993.
-He is the founder and Managing Director of C.D.
+Constantinos is the founder and Managing Director of C.D.
 Messios LLC and oversees the Firm’s three main departments, Corporate/Commercial, Financial Services and Dispute Resolution.

-Constantinos is a member of the Cyprus Bar Association and the Law Society of England and Wales.
-He is also a Fellow of the Chartered Institute of Arbitrators, a member of the London Court of International Arbitration, the International Bar Association and an associate member of the American Bar Association.
+Constantinos is a member of the Cyprus Bar Association (1993) and the Law Society of England and Wales (1994).
+He is also a Fellow of the Chartered Institute of Arbitrators (2002), a member of the London Court of International Arbitration, the International Bar Association and an associate member of the American Bar Association.

 Constantinos writes and lectures extensively on dispute resolution, corporate and financial services matters as well on social and political issues.

 Constantinos is fluent in Greek and English.